darkrenaissance/darkfi/doc/src/architecture/overview.md

 no consensus token.
 DarkFi is working to upgrade to a privacy-enhanced proof-of-stake algorithm called OuroborusCrypsinous.

-**Wallets:** A wallet is a portal to the DarkFi network.
+**Wallet:** A wallet is a portal to the DarkFi network.
 It provides the user with the ability to send and receive anonymous _darkened_ tokens.
 Each wallet is a full node and stores a copy of the blockchain.
 All contract execution is done locally on the DarkFi wallet.